noirscape/SwitchGuideOLD/os-specific-preparations/linux.md

 3. Enter your password when prompted.
 4. Enter the following command: `brew install python`.
 5. Enter your password if prompted.
+6. Enter the following command: `brew install libusb`.
+7. Enter your password if prompted.

 #### Linux users